MaterializeInc/materialize/doc/user/content/overview/architecture.md

 ## Sources: Ingesting data

-For Materialize to ingest data, it must read it from a source, which come in two varieties:
+For Materialize to ingest data, it must read it from a source, which comes in two varieties:

 - Streaming sources, like Kakfa
 - File sources, like `.csv` or generic log files